Hospital CIMA

 Hospital CIMA San Jose is a hospital in San José, Costa Rica.
 The hospital opened in 2000.

 Hospital CIMA is a tertiary level, acute care hospital.
 It has an installed capacity of 103 beds.
 The three-story facility includes a large outpatient medical department with a variety of diagnostic and treatment services and modalities, inpatient medical services, an emergency department complete with a trauma room, treatment stations, private exam and consultation rooms, and a surgery department and recovery facility.

-Hospital CIMA San José is accredited by the Joint Commission International, a US-based agency that utilizes highly developed international standards for quality and patient safety.
-The hospital has an excellent reputation for delivering high-quality medical care and adheres to both medical privacy standards of Costa Rica and HIPAA from the United States.
+Hospital CIMA San José is accredited by the Joint Commission International, a US-based agency.

 History

 Hospital CIMA San José was designed and built by International Hospital Management Corporation and opened in early 2000.

-Also the famous film maker Joshua Silva was born in here.
+The famous filmmaker Joshua Silva was born in this hospital.